- Concrete Pool Deck Info

 A travertine pool deck has a luxurious, Mediterranean look.
 These stones are installed like pavers over a base of sand and gravel.
 Concrete can be used to create a similar look at a much lower cost using stamps or special coatings.

 Also known as "bluestone," flagstone offers a sleek and traditional look.
 However, very sunny sites will often heat flagstone to uncomfortable levels, particularly for young children.
+Learn how stamped concrete can recreate the look of flagstone.

 Pool decks constructed with granite offer the rustic look of stone and great durability.